Japanese Micronesians: Demographics

 Japanese arrivals to Micronesia remained modest until the 1920s, following which the islands experienced a quick increase in the number of immigrants, especially in Pohnpei.
 Immigrants consisted largely of single men in the 1920s, the majority of whom were Okinawan fishermen.
-The influx of Japanese immigrants to the central and eastern Carolines was not as intense as compared to the Marianas and Japanese settlement in Palau until the early 1930s, and constituted a little more than 10 percent of the total Japanese populace through Micronesia in 1939.
+The influx of Japanese immigrants to the central and eastern Carolines was not as intense as compared to the Marianas and Japanese settlement in Palau until the early 1930s, and constituted a little more than 10 percent of the total Japanese populace throughout Micronesia in 1939.
 In urban areas, Japanese settlers outnumbered Micronesians around the late 1930s.
 Many Japanese families migrated to the central and eastern Carolines in the 1930s, and by 1935 there were three Japanese males to two females on the islands.
 More Japanese were brought to the Central and Eastern Carolines during the Second World War, and the Japanese populace outnumbered the native Micronesians on many islands immediately after the Japanese surrender in 1945.
-The majority of Japanese who were brought to the central and eastern Caroline islands consisted of labourers as well as military personnel, and soon outnumbered both Japanese and Micronesian civilians alike.
+The majority of Japanese who were brought to the central and eastern Caroline islands consisted of laborers as well as military personnel and soon outnumbered both Japanese and Micronesian civilians alike.

-The Japanese population were repatriated back to Japan after the war, but most people of mixed Japanese–Micronesian ancestry remained on the islands and constituted a substantial percentage on the islands' population.
-They became assimilated with the Micronesians, and in all official censuses they were identified by their Micronesian heritage.
-In 2001, the director of Japan's Institute for Pacific Studies Izumi Kobayashi estimated that at least 23% of FSM's population was of Japanese ancestry.
-An official estimate in 2006 puts the number a little below 20%.
+The Japanese population was repatriated to Japan after the war, but most people of mixed Japanese–Micronesian ancestry remained on the islands and constituted a substantial percentage of the islands' population.
+They assimilated with the Micronesians, and in all official censuses they were identified by their Micronesian heritage.
+An estimated 20% of the total number of FSM citizens (around 20,000) are Japanese-Micronesian.